Women in the Cuban Revolution: Women's rights

 The cult of domesticity expanded out into the workforce post-revolution.
 Part of this was due to the difficulty of encouraging adult Cubans to move beyond traditional notions of gender; many young Cuban women found themselves at odds with their more traditional parents, both during and after the revolution.
 Nursery programs for young children were a focus of the Cuban government.
 While efforts to expand this program were successful, they came at a cost for women.
 Women were seen as much more fitting for nursery care jobs than men, meaning that women often found themselves getting roped into jobs that were centered around their gender rather than their ability or personal experience.
 Proper training programs for nursery care workers did not come into fruition until several years after the revolution; until this point, the assumption was that a woman was naturally talented enough with childcare to handle working at a nursery without any formal training.

 Vilma Espín, who had also fought with the 26th of July Movement, founded the Federation of Cuban Women, serving as leader of the group until her death in 2007.

 In 1965, access to abortion in Cuba was expanded, no longer restricted to extreme cases and was to be carried out by public doctors free of charge, rather than by private practitioners.

 Cuban women were also greatly affected by the Cuban literacy campaign launched by the government after the revolution.
 Nicola Murray, writing in Feminist Review, notes that:55% of the brigadistas (the schoolchildren who went to live with peasant families and taught them to read and write) were girls.
 For these girls the change was enormous-independent, free of many of the restrictions of their own family life-and this also had some impact on the Cuban public in general, as the campaign was known about and publicized everywhere.

-Following the Cuban Revolution in 1959, the new Cuban government saw prostitutes as victims of corrupt and foreign capitalism,Hamilton, Carrie (2012).
-"Sexual Revolutions in Cuba: Passion, Politics, and Memory" and viewed prostitution itself as a "social illness", a product of Cuba's pre-revolutionary capitalist culture, rather than a crime.
+Following the Cuban Revolution in 1959, the new Cuban government saw prostitutes as victims of corrupt and foreign capitalism, and viewed prostitution itself as a "social illness", a product of Cuba's pre-revolutionary capitalist culture, rather than a crime.
 In 1961, pimping was outlawed.
 Prostitution itself remained legal, but the government, assisted by the Federation of Cuban Women, attempted to curb it.
 Medical clinics for health examinations were established, along with rehabilitation programs for pimps and re-education programs for former prostitutes.
 A census of the sex industry was conducted in 1961, identifying 150,000 prostitutes and 3,000 pimps.
 Troops raided the red-light districts of Havana, and rounded up hundreds of women, photographed and fingerprinted them, and required them to have physical examinations.
 Women who wished to leave prostitution were given training courses and offered factory jobs.
 The result was that, officially, prostitution was eliminated from Cuba, a situation which continued for three decades.